Photo taken in our studio.

 - the packaging and shipping costs.

 Luckily, I had access to an industrial temperature-controlled oven and the equipment and software to record temperatures over time, with the use of thermocouples placed in the package and food.
-The thermocouples we used were similar to your meat thermometer: they have a metal probe with a sharp point located in the food or in a specific location in the package to record the temperature.
+The thermocouples we used were similar to your meat thermometer: they had a metal probe with a sharp point located in the food or in a specific location in the package to record the temperature.

 We compared various brands of insulants and refrigerants: